satanas/site/cheatsheets/juiciness/index.md

 ---
 layout: base
-title: "Juiciness Cheatsheet"
+title: "How To Make Your Game Juicy"
 syntax_highlight: true
 comments: true
 social_buttons: true
 ---
-# How To Make Your Game Juicy
 This document collects a series of tips and definitions that will help you make your game juicy.

 ## What is juicy?